andreas-volz/picoregameplayer/README.md

 - Copy a C64 ROM (for sure one you ripped before from you own original buyed games...) to a folder on your RPI
 - sudo SDL1_VIDEODRIVER="fbcon" x64 +truedrive <ROM.d64>

+## Jive Applet
+Find in folder jive-applet/GamePlayer an example applet how a Jive Applet could be started.
+The current applet design quits JiveLite and returns a handler integer to a modified JiveLite start script.
+This starts then VICE with a specific game loaded.
+Next startup it returns to JiveLite.

 ## Open topics / design challenges
 A collection of some raw design ideas and challenges I had while developing that PoC:
 - SDL2 for piCorePlayer as base for VICE